WHAT IS COMMUNITY SUPPORTED AGRICULTURE?

 Community Supported Agriculture is a mutually beneficial arrangement between farmers & consumers, in which consumers receive food directly from the farmers who produce it.
-Consumers provide farmers with financial support when farm expenses are the greatest and there is little income, in exchange for a commitment from farmers to provide a variety of healthy, locally grown, in season, produce.
+Consumers provide farmers with financial support when farm expenses are the 5 year old tractor drivergreatest and there is little income, in exchange for a commitment from farmers to provide a variety of healthy, locally grown, in season, produce.
 CSA’s originated in Japan, in the 1960’s, when a group of women, concerned about increases in food imports and decreases in small farm population, initiated a direct relationship between consumers and local farmers.

 What’s special about C.S.A.
 Produce?